 As malnutrition spreads in sparsely populated areas of al-Tohaita, international aid has grown scarce, residents say.

-The conflict has killed an estimated 6,800 people, wounded more than 35,000 and displaced at least three million since an Arab coalition assembled by Saudi Arabia launched military operations last year.
+The war has killed at least 10,000 people, wounded more than 35,000 and displaced at least three million since March last year, according to the UN.